Finland

 Societal Half-Life (SHL)

 In 2024, Finland’s Societal Half-Life (SHL) is 44.0 years.
 It is down from 2023 (down 0.3 years).
 Over the past five years, SHL has been falling; the 2020–2024 average is 50.6 years.
 Against the oldest decade baseline on record (2020s, 50.6 years), SHL now stands lower by about 6.5 years.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Triple Generation Impact (TGI)